YasinAflatoon/HTML/notes/BasicTags.md

 ### Horizontal Rule

-There is another tag that creates a line that can be uses as a Separator. if you wanna have a clear image of this, scroll up to top of this page. under the "Basic Tags" you can see that line which separates the heading from the rest of the article.
+There is another tag that creates a line that can be used as a Separator. if you wanna have a clear image of this, scroll up to the top of this page. under the "Basic Tags" you can see that line that separates the heading from the rest of the article.

 ``` HTML
 <body>